Hypaethral/react-cli/README.md

   },
   module: {
     loaders: [
-      // All files with a '.ts' or '.tsx' extension will be handled by 'awesome-typescript-loader'.
       { test: /\.tsx?$/, loader: "awesome-typescript-loader" }
     ],
     preLoaders: [
-      // All output '.js' files will have any sourcemaps re-processed by 'source-map-loader'.
       { test: /\.js$/, loader: "source-map-loader" }
     ],
     externals: {